berangurleme/berangurleme/README.md

 I am also watch lots of animes🗾 and have a [list](https://myanimelist.net/profile/TuruMaji) since 2007.

-I obsess on building my solo indie video game🕹️  when I'm not working.

-I have a amazing wife👩‍⚕️
+I have a amazing wife👩‍⚕️.

-I have two apple snails🐌🐌 and a golden fish🐠.
+I have two apple snails🐌🐌, 12 ramshorn snails🐏 and a golden fish🐠.

 I write code and (used to) write [satiric comments](https://twitter.com/turumaji) about the things I see.